-The simplest solution to a steep driveway is to cover it with gravel, and maybe even sand.
+The simplest solution to a steep driveway is to cover it with gravel or even sand.
 Taking on the cost to install a gravel driveway will provide better traction for your vehicle.

-Of course, it's not as attractive as a paved driveway, but it will potentially help solve the problem of a steep driveway, and for the lowest cost.
+Of course, it's not as attractive as a paved driveway, but it will potentially help solve the problem of a steep driveway for the lowest cost.
 This material is the best option for homeowners who are on a budget and aren't especially concerned with the appearance of their driveway.

 Create a Ramp at the End of Your Driveway